bob123456678/TrainControl/Readme.md

     - Added ability to run fully autonomous operation via the UI
     - Added GraphStream UI to monitor autonomous operation
     - Added controls to execute locomotive paths based on start and end station
+    - Added basic support for terminus stations and reversible trains

 * v1.7.5 [4/30/23]
     - Route conditions are now parsed from the CS2 file